Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/captcha.md

 - “What colour is the sky?”

 Under the condition that the questions stay very basic, this kind of CAPTCHA will not be problematic to users.
+A good practice in this case will be to provide a refresh solution, which will be very helpful for people with cognitive impairments.

 ## An email, SMS or phone verification for reinforced security